-Below are descriptions of our employment and letter agreements with our named executive officers.
-For a discussion of the severance pay and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our named executive officers, Mr. Gharib, and Dr. Dias, see the section titled "Executive Compensation-Potential Payments Upon Termination or Change of Control" below.
+Below are descriptions of our employment and letter agreements with our named executive officers other than Mr. Grey.
+For a discussion of the severance pay and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our named executive officers other than Mr. Grey, see the section titled "Executive Compensation-Potential Payments Upon Termination or Change of Control" below.

-Mr. King.
-From May 2019 until October 2019, Mr. King provided consulting services to us pursuant to a consulting agreement under which Mr. King was entitled to a monthly cash fee of \$35,000 and a stock option award covering 58,095 shares of our common stock that was granted in July 2019.
-In October 2019, we entered into an employment agreement with Mr. King, which superseded his consulting agreement with us and which governs the current terms of Mr. King's employment with us.
-Pursuant to the employment agreement, Mr. King is entitled to an initial annual base salary of \$400,000 (which was subsequently increased by the Board to \$500,000, effective immediately prior to our initial public offering), is eligible to receive an annual performance bonus with a target achievement of 50% of his base salary, as determined by the Board, and was granted options to purchase an aggregate of 175,570 shares of our common stock.
-Mr. King received a special bonus in the amount of \$200,000 in connection with the closing of our Series B redeemable convertible preferred stock financing, which occurred in February 2020.
-Mr. King is also entitled to certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
-Mr. King is also eligible for standard benefits such as vacation and paid time off, for reimbursement of business expenses, and to participate in employee benefit plans and programs.
-Mr. King's employment is at will.
+Dr. Szwarcberg.
+We entered into an offer letter agreement with Dr. Szwarcberg in December 2021, which governs the current terms of Dr. Szwarcberg's employment with us.
+Pursuant to the agreement, Dr. Szwarcberg is entitled to an initial annual base salary of \$540,000, is eligible to receive an annual performance bonus with a target achievement of 50% of his base salary, as determined by the Board, and was granted options to purchase an aggregate of 1,000,000 shares of our common stock.
+In April 2022, we entered into an amendment to Dr. Szwarcberg's offer letter, pursuant to which we amended Dr. Szwarcberg's entitlement to certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+In December 2022, the Board increased Dr. Szwarcberg's target bonus for 2023 performance to 55% of his annual base salary.
+Dr. Szwarcberg is also eligible for standard benefits such as vacation and paid time off and to participate in employee benefit plans and programs, in each case, as generally available to our regular full-time employees.
+Dr. Szwarcberg's employment is at will.

 Mr. Gharib.
 We entered into an offer letter agreement with Mr. Gharib in April 2020, which governs the current terms of Mr. Gharib's employment with us.
-Pursuant to the agreement, Mr. Gharib is entitled to an initial annual base salary of \$330,000 (which was subsequently increased by the Board to \$380,000, effective immediately prior to our initial public offering), is eligible to receive an annual performance bonus with a target achievement of 30% of his base salary (which was subsequently increased by the Board to 40%, effective immediately prior to our initial public offering), as determined by the Board, and was granted an option to purchase 118,483 shares of our common stock.
-Mr. Gharib is also eligible for standard benefits such as vacation and paid time off, for reimbursement of business expenses, and to participate in employee benefit plans and programs.
+Pursuant to the agreement, Mr. Gharib was entitled to an initial annual base salary of \$330,000 (which was subsequently increased by the Board to \$380,000, effective immediately prior to our initial public offering), was eligible to receive an annual performance bonus with a target achievement of 30% of his base salary (which was subsequently increased by the Board to 40%, effective immediately prior to our initial public offering), as determined by the Board.
+In December 2021, the Board increased Mr. Gharib's annual base salary for 2022 to \$414,300.
+In January 2022, in connection with his appointment as President, the Board further increased Mr. Gharib's annual base salary for 2022 to \$430,000 and increased his target bonus for 2022 performance to 45% of his annual base salary.
+Mr. Gharib is also eligible for standard benefits such as vacation and paid time off and to participate in employee benefit plans and programs, in each case, as generally available to our regular full-time employees.
 Mr. Gharib's employment is at will.
+Mr. Gharib is also entitled to certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."